Kaspur2012/Llamacpp-Model-Launcher/README.md

 ## Experimental Features:
 *   Very Early Version of Model parameter autotuning for Window and CUDA(I only have nvidia gpus and using window atm)

+##   Change Log
+*   11/17/2025 - New ui for Tuning Model, display system and model info alongside of Tuning Configuration and recommended parameters
+*   Tuning process now auto adjust context value alongside with tensor split and layer offload.
+*   User has a choice to offload stragety(Single gpu only, multi gpu(vram only), or multi-gpu + cpu offload)
+*   User also has option to maximize context size after offload.
+Which if you have left over vram, it will fill them with context up to max context.
+This option will work with single and multi gpu. currently testing multi-gpu+cpu offload but there some issues..

 ## 🚀 The Tuning Wizard is Here!

 This is a major feature release that introduces the **Tuning Wizard**, a powerful tool designed to take the guesswork out of configuring your models.
 It automatically analyzes your system and the selected model to find the optimal performance settings for *your specific setup*.

-No more manually tweaking `ngl`, `tensor-split`, or `ncmoe` values!
+No more manually tweaking `context`, `ngl`, `tensor-split`, or `ncmoe` values!
 The wizard finds the configuration that gives you the highest tokens per second (t/s) without running out of memory.

 ### ✨ Key Features of the Tuning Wizard